UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   local_log: false # save each and every message in a log file.
 Make sure the path "logs/messages.log" is valid when enabled
   reset_on_load: false # whether or not the database should reset every time the bot launches.
 USE CAREFULLY

-meme:
+post:
   channel_group_id: -100 # id of the group associated with the channel.
 Required if comments are enabled
-  channel_id: -200 # id of the channel to which the bot will send the approved memes
+  channel_id: -200 # id of the channel to which the bot will send the approved posts
-  channel_tag: "@channel" # tag of the channel to which the bot will send the approved memes
+  channel_tag: "@channel" # tag of the channel to which the bot will send the approved posts
-  comments: true # whether or not the channel the bot will send the memes to has comments enabled
+  comments: true # whether or not the channel the bot will send the posts to has comments enabled
-  group_id: -300 # id of the admin group the memebot will use
+  group_id: -300 # id of the admin group the bot will use
   n_votes: 2 # votes needed to approve/reject a pending post
   remove_after_h: 12 # number of hours after wich pending posts will be automatically by /clean_pending
   report_wait_mins: 30 # number of minutes the user has to wait before being able to report another user again